sayyamalam/looper-dashboard/README.md

 ---

 ## Getting Started
-Follow these steps to run the dashboard on your local machine:
+Follow these steps to run the dashboard on your local machine.

 ### Step 1: Clone the Repository
 ```bash